cbeams/bitcoin-rt/README.md

 which kinds of transactions they wish to see, which exchanges, etc.

-A number of functionally equivalent implementations are available in the various sub-directories including Node.js, Node.js with sockJS, Tomcat-based Servlet, vert.x, and Atmopshere.
+A number of functionally equivalent implementations are available in the various sub-directories including Node.js, Node.js with SockJS, Tomcat-based Servlet, vert.x, and Atmosphere.
+See the README files in each for setup instructions.

 [d3]: http://d3js.org
 [bitcoin]: http://bitcoin.org